A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors: Results

 \section{Results}

-Our participants were asked to annotate activities carried out in their daily life performed for more than 10 min.
-We didn't limit the participants to a predefined set of classes.
-They rather decided independently which labels they would like to set for certain time periods.
-After normalizing the labels, e.g. changing ``going for a walk'' to ``walking'' etc., the set of labels as given by the participants contains the following 23 (22 + void) different labels: \textit{laying, sitting, walking, running, cycling, bus\_driving, car\_driving, vacuum\_cleaning, laundry, cooking, eating, shopping, showering, yoga, sport, playing\_games, desk\_work, guitar\_playing, gardening, table\_tennis, badminton, horse\_riding.} Every sample that wasn't specifically labeled is classified as \textit{void}.
+Our participants were asked to annotate daily activities lasting more than 10 minutes.
+We did not limit them to a predefined set of classes; they independently decided on labels for their activities.
+After normalizing the labels (e.g., changing "going for a walk" to "walking"), the participants assigned 26 different labels: \textit{laying, sitting, walking, running, cycling, bus\_driving, car\_driving, cleaning, vacuum\_cleaning, laundry, cooking, eating, shopping, showering, yoga, sport, playing\_games, desk\_work, guitar\_playing, gardening, table\_tennis, badminton, horse\_riding, cleaning, reading, weightlifting, manual\_work, dish\_washing}.
+Any unlabeled samples were classified as \textit{void}.
+However, after excluding infrequent or non-standalone classes (e.g., \textit{shopping} likely combines \textit{walking, standing, and sitting}), we reduced the dataset to 23 labels (22 activities plus \textit{void}): \textit{laying, sitting, walking, running, cycling, bus\_driving, car\_driving, vacuum\_cleaning, laundry, cooking, eating, shopping, showering, yoga, sport, playing\_games, desk\_work, guitar\_playing, gardening, table\_tennis, badminton, horse\_riding}.
+Nevertheless, the graphical representation of the distribution and the table in Section \ref{sec:class_distribution} include the full scope of classes.